Christian-Krupa/project-kickstart-assemble/README.md

 sass (3.3.0.rc.2)
 sass-globbing (1.1.0)
 ```

+For those RubyGems I included a Gemfile, so you can use [__Bundler__](http://bundler.io/) to get a consistent environment.
+Just type `gem install bundler` to install Bundler itself and then you can use `bundle install` to get the exact Compass and Sass Gems.

 If you want to use the browser-auto-refresh-feature, get [__LiveReload.js__](https://github.com/livereload/livereload-js) and install it to the root-folder of localhost.